FlowFuse/device-agent/README.md

 We publish a Docker container for the Device Agent as `flowfuse/device-agent` on DockerHub.

+Containers are built for a range of Node.js versions and tagged accordingly:  `latest-18`, `latest-20`, `latest-22` and `latest-24`.
+With the Device Agent v4 release, the `latest` tag points to the `latest-22` container.

 When running with the container you will need to mount the `device.yml` obtained when [Registering the device](#register-the-device):

 ```bash